fayskerritt/padplants/README.md

 #### Frequent User
 * As a frequent user, I want to edit my added plants, so I can keep the information current.
-    * Every plant that the currently logged in user has added will have an edit button, which will take the user to an edit form which will fill in the form with the current data from the database and will allow the user to edit each input then save, or alternatively cancel if they decideto no longer edit.
+    * Every plant that the currently logged in user has added will have an edit button, which will take the user to an edit form which will fill in the form with the current data from the database and will allow the user to edit each input then save, or alternatively cancel if they decide to no longer edit.
 * As a frequent user, I want to search for specific plants, so I can find information about plants I own.
     * The Plants page includes a search bar which allows the user to search any word and will search within the database from the name, botanical name and description keys.
 * As a frequent user, I want to be able to delete my added plants, so I can ensure no duplicates in the database.